tw-in-js/twind/docs/handbook/faq.md

 # {{ $frontmatter.title }}

-> 💡 Didn't found an answer?
-Try [GitHub discussions](https://github.com/tw-in-js/twind/discussions), our [issues tracker](https://github.com/tw-in-js/twind/issues) or ask the community in our [discord channel](https://discord.com/invite/2aP5NkszvD).
+> 💡 Didn't find your answer?
+Try [GitHub discussions](https://github.com/tw-in-js/twind/discussions), our [issues tracker](https://github.com/tw-in-js/twind/issues), or ask the community in our [discord channel](https://discord.com/invite/2aP5NkszvD).

 ### General

 <details><summary>Why not just TailwindCSS?</summary>

-You **should** use Tailwind.
-It is an absolutely incredible tool with amazing documentation!
+We, in no way, discourage the use of TailwindCSS.
+In fact, we think everyone **should** try Tailwind before they try Twind.
+It is an absolutely incredible tool with amazing documentation and the entire backbone of this project!

-However, if like us you are already building your app in JS using a framework like React, Preact, Vue or Svelte, rather than just static HTML, then compiling Tailwind shorthands just in time (like twind does) rather than ahead of time like with Tailwind and PostCSS, comes with a lot of advantages.
+Twind takes a different approach by removing the build step and generating the styles at run-time, which can be a useful approach for existing apps built on frameworks.

+We encourage you to try both and see which one is a better fit for you and your project.

 </details>

-<details><summary>What do you mean by CSS-in-JS?</summary>

-Coming soon...
+<details><summary>How is Twind different from TailwindCSS?</summary>

+Twind works with all existing Tailwind classes and configuration.
+However, Twind offers extended utilities, variants, and syntaxes which are all listed in the [Extended Functionality Guide](/handbook/extended-functionality).

 </details>